-- 1. You are responsible for treating inmates and staff in a respectful manner in the same. - 2.
+- 1. You are responsible for treating inmates and staff respectful, manner by all staff. - 2.
 You have the responsibility to know and abide by them. - 3.
 You have the responsibility to recognize and respect the rights of others in this regard. - 4.
 It is your responsibility not to waste food, to follow the laundry and shower schedule, maintain neat and clean living quarters, to keep your area free of contraband, and to seek medical and dental care as you may need it. - 5.
 It is your responsibility to conduct yourself properly during visits.
-You will not engage in inappropriate conduct during visits to include sexual acts and introduction of contraband, and not to violate the law or Bureau guidelines through correspondence. - 6.
+You will not engage in inappropriate conduct during visits to include sexual Acts and introduction of contraband, and not to violate the law or Bureau guidelines through correspondence. - 6.
 You have the responsibility to present honestly and fairly your petitions, questions, and problems to the court.